Google Index: Ensure Your Shopify Store Is Instantly Listed

 If your Shopify store was a concert, then social media would be the loudspeakers!
 Sharing your store content on platforms like Facebook, Twitter, or Instagram can speed up the indexing process.

-The more engagement your social media post gets (likes, shares, comments), the quicker it catches Google’s eye.
+The more engagement your social media post gets (likes, shares, comments), the quicker it catches Google’s eye and now you can use AI social media post generator to create posts as per your need..

 Implementing an Internal Linking Strategy